Automattic/jetpack/projects/plugins/jetpack/_inc/client/components/plugin-dash-item/README.md

 # PluginDashItem Component

-PluginDashItem component is a React component to display an upsell for another plugin on the Jetpack AAG Dashboard.
+PluginDashItem is used to display an upsell for another plugin on the Jetpack AAG Dashboard.

 ## Usage